DavidBK/shampoo/Node/Asynchronous-Javascript.md

 Sometimes we want to stop executes all "jobs" when an error ocurred.

 - Can we use `Promise.all()`? test it with the previous example.
-- Create a function called `downloadTextFilesShortCircuit` which get an array of urls and download all the files into the `downloads` directory.
+- Create a function called `downloadAllTextFiles` which get an array of urls and download all the files into the `downloads` directory.
   - Add log before and after each download, and after all downloads are done.
   - Stop the execution if there is an error.
+- Can you run all jobs concurrently?
+How do you implement it?

 ### Promise functions - Worth Knowing